MattechLab/monalisa/docs/rst/3-1_example1.rst

     - A **body coil** prescan.
     - A **head coil** prescan.

 Some MATLAB scripts are provided to help us produce images step by step.
-While the process involves multiple stages illustrated in the figure below, we will walk you through each of them.
+The reconstruction process involves multiple steps illustrated in the figure below, in this tutorial we will walk you through each of them.

 .. image:: ../images/reconSteps.png
    :alt: Reconstruction process flowchart.